 Hello — I'm Michael.

-I'm a multidisciplinary software developer with over 5 years of part-time industry experience.
-I'm a developing designer and aspiring product manager.
-Most recently, I worked at DJI as a Product Manager and Front-End Web Developer focusing on NA Public Safety.
+I'm a software developer who's passionate about building user interfaces.
+I currently work on Mapbox Studio.
+Most recently, I worked at DJI focusing on NA Public Safety and Web Services.

 Feel free to look around the site!
 If you have any inquiries, please reach out at email@example.com.